William Stone Hubbell

 William Stone Hubbell (April 19, 1837 – August 28, 1930) was a United States Army captain during the American Civil War, and a recipient of the Medal of Honor.

 Early life

 Hubbell was born in Wolcottville (later Torrington), Connecticut.
 He graduated from Yale University in 1858.

 Civil War

-Hubbell entered army service at North Stonington (New London County), Connecticut.
+Hubbell entered army service at North Stonington, Connecticut.

 Captain Hubbell served in Company A of the 21st Connecticut Infantry at the Battle of Chaffin's Farm.
 In that battle on September 30, 1864, at Fort Harrison, Virginia, he led out a small flanking party, engaged a Confederate force and at great risk captured a large number of prisoners.
 For this action, Hubbell was awarded the Medal of Honor on June 13, 1894.
 He was discharged in July 1865 as a captain and brevet major.

 Medal of Honor citation

 Rank and organization: Captain, Company A, 21st Connecticut Infantry.
 Place and date: At Fort Harrison, Va., September 30, 1864.
 Entered service at: North Stonington, Conn.
 Born: April 19, 1837, Wolcottville, Conn.
 Date of issue: June 13, 1894.